 On a scale of 1 to 10 that asks about your happiness on valentine’s day, with 10 being “I’ve been looking forward to this since Christmas” and 1 being “I want all black sweetheart candies with little skulls and crossbones to throw at people’s heads,” where do you stand with this day?

 “It was always the one day of the year where it was culturally appropriate for me to be overflowing with love for people,” said this mother and Montessori preschool teacher who also started her own skincare line based on unconditional love.
-Growing up in a society that often felt tinged with Victorian coldness, February 14th offered the chance to express her feelings openly by making valentines for family members and other kids in her class, a tradition she continued into adulthood.
+Growing up in a society that often felt tinged with Victorian coldness, February 14th offered the chance to express her feelings openly.
+She made valentines for family members and other kids in her class, a tradition she continued into adulthood.

 Interestingly, the first year she celebrated Valentine’s Day with a boyfriend was actually a letdown.
-“Instead of focusing on giving love to others, I was waiting for him to do something special for me and it was just a disappointment,” she recalls.
+“Instead of focusing on giving love to others, I was waiting for him to do something special for me.
+It was just a disappointment,” she recalls.
 Another low point came the year she was living alone in a bad part of Los Angeles and didn’t really have any friends.
-She decided to make the best of it by sharing her love with one of the homeless people she regularly saw in the neighborhood, so she brought him some candies and wished him a happy V-day.
+However, she decided to make the best of it.
+She began by sharing her love with one of the homeless individuals in the neighborhood.
+She brought him some candies and wished him a happy V-day.
 But he only replied, “No thanks, I’m not eating sugar right now.”
 She felt so foolish and sad!
 Fortunately, now she is surrounded by people she can shower with love, including her husband and young daughter.

 This year let’s expand our definition of V-Day.
 Let’s find meaningful expressions of love to people in our circles, whether romantic, platonic, filial or spiritual.
 And if what feels right is to deeply cherish ourselves with unconditional love on this day, then let’s make that the priority.
 Join us on the UWB platform and learn to love yourself by discovering all the tools you need to realize your best self…then go out and share that love with others!